UST-QuAntiL/Quokka/services/execution-service/README.md

 # Circuit Execution Service

-The circuit execution service enables the execution of quantum cirucit on IBM quantum devices.
+The circuit execution service enables the execution of quantum circuits on IBM quantum devices.

 This services provides access to all globally available IBM quantum devices and quantum simulators.
 Moreover, it allows users to execute quantum circuits on local simulators using noise models of real quantum devices.